pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We could use a robot for this task but on the other hand a human might be better.

 ## fat and happy
-Ana: Dinner was good wasn't it?
-How you feeling?

-Bob: Fat and happy!

 ## Why bother?
 * The world is going to end!
 Why should we bother to save the whales?
 * The snow keeps falling, why bother sweeping the sidewalk?
----

-Ana: My niece is going to turn 1 year old!
-We should buy her a present?

-Bob: Why bother!
-She doesn't even recognize you!

----

 ## bump it up
 * We might need to bump this issue up to the developers.